Kootenay International Junior Hockey League

-The Kootenay International Junior Hockey League (KIJHL) is a junior ice hockey league in British Columbia, Canada and Washington, USA sanctioned by Hockey Canada.
-The winner of the Teck Cup competes with the champions of the Pacific Junior Hockey League (PJHL) and until the 2024–25 season, the Vancouver Island Junior Hockey League (VIJHL) for the Cyclone Taylor Cup, the British Columbia Provincial Title.
+The Kootenay International Junior Hockey League (KIJHL) was a junior ice hockey league that operated in British Columbia and Washington (state) from 1966 to 2026.
+The KIJHL ceased operations in 2026 after all 22 of its member franchises withdrew from the league.

 History

 Early history: 1966–1980

 The Kootenay International Junior Hockey League was founded in 1966 as the West Kootenay Junior Hockey League.
-Five teams joined the league in its first year and started play in the 1969–70 season.
+Five teams joined the league in its first year and started play in the 1967–68 season.
 They included the Trail Jr. Smoke Eaters, the Nelson Plaza Oilers, the Castlegar Apollos, the Grand Forks Border Bruins, and the Rossland Warriors.
 The Smoke Eaters won the inaugural league championship, advancing to the provincial championship.
-The next year, Castlegar would withdraw from the league, leaving only four teams.
+Castlegar would withdraw from the league halfway through their fourth season, leaving only four teams.
 In 1971–1972, the Spokane Valley Kings and Cranbrook Colts joined the league, raising the number of teams to six, and incorporating an American team for the first time.
 Furthermore, the Nelson Plaza Oilers were renamed the Nelson Leafs.
 For 1972–73, the league was rebranded the Kootenay International Junior Hockey League.
 In this season, the Kimberley Knights joined the league, while the Grand Forks Border Bruins took a leave of absence.
 In 1973–74 the league expanded again, incorporating a Fernie-based team.
 The league did not expand for two years after this point, during a period dominated by the Colts.
 The next expansion occurred in 1976–77, when the Creston Clippers and the Castlegar Rebels joined the league, and the Rebels won the league championship in their debut season.
 Columbia Valley joined in 1978–79 season, thus bringing the league to a total of 11 teams, an all-time high.